-'''

-import Spans.dsl.

-val ticketDirective = Spans.create("ticket") {
+val ticketDirective = SpanDirectives.create("ticket") {

 attribute(0).as[Int].map { ticketNo =>

 val url = s"http://our-tracker.com/$ticketNo"

-SpanLink(Seq(Text("#" + ticketNo)), ExternalTarget(url))
+SpanLink.external(url)("#" + ticketNo)

 }

 }

 '''

-- With Spans.create("ticket") we specify the name of the directive without the leading a: prefix. - attribute(0) specifies a single, positional attribute (which has to appear between parenthesis).
+- With SpanDirectives.create("ticket") we specify the name of the directive without the leading a: prefix. - attribute(0) specifies a single, positional attribute (which has to appear between parenthesis).
 See Directive Attributes for an overview of all the other options. - as [Int] converts the attribute to an Int before passing it to the directive.
-When the attribute is missing or not a valid integer, the directive fails and the function passed to map will never be invoked There is a range of decoders that you can use out of the box, but you can also provide your own ConfigDecoder. - We are not calling .optional on the specified attribute, which means it is mandatory by default and the directive will fail if the user omits it (e.g. by just typing @:ticket).

-• We finally create a SpanLink node (which implements Span) as the result.
+When the attribute is missing or not a valid integer, the directive fails and the function passed to map will never be invoked.
+There is a range of decoders that you can use out of the box, but you can also provide your own ConfigDecoder. - We are not calling .optional on the specified attribute, which means it is mandatory by default and the directive will fail if the user omits it (e.g. by just typing a:ticket). - We finally create a SpanLink node (which implements Span) as the result.
 We use # + num as the link text and then build the URL as an external target.